The new baby meal prep guide

 - Roast Chicken with moroccan seasoning, garlic powder, onion powder & coconut butter.

 Method: Rub the whole roasted chicken with coconut butter and season with the above.
 Cook in oven for an hour to hour and half depending on your size.
 Shred and keep in the fridge for salads.

 - Chicken with cherry tomatoes.

 Method: Dice two chicken breasts and pan fry cook in EVOO seasoned with Moroccan spice (Extra virgin olive oil) add in diced cherry tomatoes for flavour.

 Method: Pan fry steak each side for 8 minutes, add in diced mushrooms and instant gravy powder for a super quick meal option (a simple one for your partner to cook and assign to do once a week!).

 I hope this gives you some inspiration, options and shows you that you can still eat healthy WITH flavour!

-My @wholeheartedly_worldwide instagram has some great visual images if you are ever needing inspiration along with my EBOOKS for some more hearty and healthy meals.
+My @wholeheartedly_worldwide instagram has some great visual images if you are ever needing inspiration along with my Recipe eBook for some more hearty and healthy meals.